-“Hello what is your name?
-My name is Giuseppe.”
-Most of Mario’s middle school students can, at best, only say a few simple phrases like those.
-The school’s programs don’t work well.
-But fortunately, his private students do better!
+Most school students here can only say a few simple phrases in English.
+School language programs don’t work well.
+But fortunately, Mario’s private students do better!

 A true teacher, after all, is one who imparts the desire to learn.
 And he has a real gift for that!